|Download Help (Windows Only)|

 Supported Sensors: Vibration sensors that acquire waveform data, such as acceleration.

-Spectrum viewers display the frequency-domain representation of a measurement from a specific acquisition.
+Spectrum viewers display the frequency domain representation of an acquisition measurement.
 Move the cursor along a trend curve to update this viewer with the spectrum measurement at different times.

 |Compare measurements from different sources or times.||

 Create a data event reference.

 Related link: Comparing Measurements from Different Sources or Times

 |Change the x-axis frequency units to Hz, CPM, or orders.||Click Unit and select the units you want.|

 |Move the cursor to the nearest peak.||Click Find Peak on the viewer toolbar to move the cursor to the nearest peak.

 |Scale data according to RMS, peak, or peak-to-peak values.||Expand the navigation menu and select Options.
 Click Units and Scaling under Data Viewer, and then configure the options under Spectrum Scaling so the data automatically scales.|

 |Disable auto-scaling to manually set the scale for the viewer.||Click Set Scale on the viewer toolbar.
 Uncheck Auto-scale and set the maximum and minimum values you want the viewer to use.|